Tips for Startups on how to be more productive at work

 10. Use Buffer Time

-When a client sets a project deadline, make sure to finish at least 24 hours earlier.
+When a client sets a project deadline, finish at least 24 hours earlier.
 Treat the remaining time as a buffer to fix any problems that might pop up.

-There is nothing worse than delivering on time, only to realize that a sudden bug, crash, or some other technical problem will cause you to miss the deadline.
+Nothing is worse than delivering on time only to realize that a sudden bug, crash, or technical problem will cause you to miss the deadline.

 In Summary

-As we’ve seen, many successful CEOs, designers, and writers have figured out how managing your time gives a profound understanding over which things are important and which aren’t.
-And we can all agree that for a startup, knowing that distinction can be a lifesaver.
+As we’ve seen, many successful CEOs, designers, and writers have figured out how managing your time gives a profound understanding of which things are important and which aren’t.
+And we can all agree that knowing that distinction can be a lifesaver for a startup.

-So if you want to get more done in less time, hit the pause button and apply these time-saving tips that’ll make your startup team more productive and efficient at work.
+So if you want to get more done in less time, hit the pause button and apply these time-saving tips to make your startup team more productive and efficient at work.

 ebook cta